Published on 18th September 2021

 America’s infectious folky acoustic songs were ideal fodder for a festival, however an error in the scheduling methinks meant America were largely ignored.
 Comfort breaks – not a term used in the 70s 😉 – food, and for those old enough to drink, refreshments.

 America were another band who were largely unheard of in ’71.
-Their self-title debut was released earlier that year, however Horse With No Name wasn’t on it and in fact was released late in ’71.
+Their self-titled debut was released earlier that year, however Horse With No Name wasn’t on it and in fact was released late in ’71.
 I’m sure they played it, however the only tracks I remember were Sandman, courtesy of Radio Luxembourg, and Riverside which the band performed on The Old Grey Whistle Test, broadcast three days later.
 Memories of dragging my parents in front of the television – “I saw these on Saturday!”

 Almost unanimously ignored by the crowd was the obligatory solo acoustic guitar/singer Eugene Wallace.
 More a shouter than a singer – a sort of awful Richie Havens.